Bingo Blitz: Game rooms and events

 Map rooms are the main rooms, in which players travel across cities on the world map and play online bingo matches, where they can earn various elements.
-Once the players combine all of the required elements, that are related to that city, they move on to the next city.
-Additionally, there are seasonal rooms that changes theme every other week.
+Once the players combine all of the required elements that are related to that city, they move on to the next city.
+Additionally, there are seasonal rooms that change theme every other week.
 Every week, Bingo Blitz creates a different event that usually relates to holidays or special occasions, allowing players to collect special elements.

 Donations

 In April 2020, Bingo Blitz donated one million meals for people affected by the COVID-19 pandemic in the United States.
 The meals were provided by the charity Feeding America.
 10 meals were donated for every virtual meal prepared by Bingo Blitz players through playing the game.

+Game show

+In December 2024, Game Show Network announced that Valerie Bertinelli would host a new game show based on the popular mobile game, which premiered on April 14, 2025.